Aphaenogaster longiceps – Australia

 The Fourmiculture Charter on this exotic species:

-1/ Health demonstrated by the laying of the queen and the presence of brood on shipment, guaranteed without parasites,
+1/ Health demonstrated by the queen laying eggs and the presence of brood upon shipment, guaranteed parasite-free

-2/ No “boost” (addition of brood or external workers to sell the colonies more quickly, the queen is raised since swarming),
+2/ No "boost" (addition of brood or external workers to sell colonies faster, the queen is raised since swarming),

-3/ Delivery guaranteed in good health: partial refund in case of loss of workers, total in case of loss of the queen (with carrier 24-48h),
+3/ Guaranteed delivery in good health: partial refund in case of worker loss, full refund in case of queen loss (with 24-48h carrier),

-For those who want total peace of mind, we offer a 3-month Success Insurance which allows you to receive a new colony at no cost in the event of the death of your colony within 3 months of delivery, without discussion and for whatever reason. loss!
+For those who want complete peace of mind, we offer a 3-month Success Guarantee which allows you to receive a new colony at no cost if your colony dies within 3 months of delivery, without discussion and regardless of the reason for the loss!

-Conditions: transport at our expense to mainland France only, return from an identical colony within the limits of available stocks.
-The loss must be proven by a clear photo within 90 days of delivery.
+Conditions: Shipping is free within mainland France only; replacement with an identical colony is subject to availability.
+Loss must be proven by a clear photograph within 90 days of delivery.

 _____________________________________________________________